No matter the destination, every winter driver needs to be prepared if something goes wrong.

 #1 — Cell Phone Charger

 A phone is your first lifeline in the event of a breakdown.
 But cold weather tends to sap batteries fast.
 There are a few options to recharge, including plug-in units and hand-crank chargers.
-Pick up a charger that plugs into a car’s 12-volt auxiliary source (“cigarette lighter” outlet) like the Guardian Angel Car Charger ($17.99).
-Another option is the dual-duty Midland Digital Emergency Crank Radio ($79.99), which has a crank-arm to generate power and a USB port that syncs with cables from most any phone.
+A portable charger ($22) will power your phone and easily fits in a glove box or pocket.
+Another option is the dual-duty Midland Digital Emergency Crank Radio ($60), which has a crank-arm to generate power and a USB port that syncs with cables from most any phone.

 #2 — Blankets

 Vehicle breakdowns in cold weather mean no heater.
 One blanket for each person in the vehicle is recommended.
 Old-fashioned (and inexpensive) wool or wool-blend blankets are great.
 Heat-reflecting “Space blankets” are inexpensive and take up almost no room, but they are not as warm as wool.
-The Adventure Medical Kits SOL Emergency Blanket ($3.99) is small and affordable.
+The SOL Emergency Blanket ($5) is small and affordable.
 Buy a few and keep them in the car just in case.

 #3 – Shovel